HumanSignal/label-studio-ml-backend/label_studio_ml/examples/dummy_model/README.md

 type: blog
 tier: all
 order: 85
-meta_title: Dummy model backend for getting started with Label Studio models
+meta_title: Dummy model backend example for getting started with Label Studio models
 meta_description: This is a tutorial on how to use the Label Studio with a dummy model as you get started with ML backends
 categories:
     - tutorial